Legal Advice and Representation Unit

 The Legal Advice and Representation Unit (LARU) is an optional module on the final year of the LLB, and forms a great example of practice-based learning at the School of Law.

-Final year students who do the module dedicate a specific amount of time (usually one day per week) to work in local Citizens Advice Bureau (CAB), other not-for-profit advice centres, or with a firm of solicitors, or at the Birmingham City University Law Clinic.
+Final year students who do the module dedicate a specific amount of time (usually one day per week) to work in local Citizens Advice Bureau (CAB), other not-for-profit advice centres, with a firm of solicitors, or at the Birmingham City University Law Clinic.

 We have excellent links with local Citizens Advice Bureaus, including Sandwell Citizens Advice Bureau and Dudley District Citizens Advice Bureau, as well as with other pro bono providers of legal advice and local firms of solicitors.